Luís Miguel Muñoz Cárdaba

 Luis Miguel Muñoz Cárdaba (born 25 August 1965) is a Spanish prelate of the Catholic Church who has worked in the diplomatic service of the Holy See since 2001.
-He has appointed a titular archbishop and Apostolic Nuncio to Sudan and Eritrea, since May 2020.

 Biography

 Luis Miguel Muñoz Cárdaba was born in Vallelado in Segovia province, Spain, on 25 August 1965.
 He earned a law degree at the Complutense University of Madrid.
 He prepared for the priesthood in Toledo at the Greater Seminary and the Superior Institute of Theological Studies of San Ildefonso.
 He was ordained a priest of the Archdiocese of Toledo on 28 June 1992 by Cardinal Marcelo González Martín, Archbishop of Toledo.

 He continued his studies in Rome at the Pontifical Spanish College.
 He obtained a doctorate in dogmatic theology at the Pontifical Gregorian University and a degree in canon law at the Pontifical University of the Holy Cross.
 His dissertation at the Gregorian analyzed Pope John Paul II's Pastor Bonus as an elaboration and fulfillment of the reform initiated by Pope Paul VI in addressing the demands and expectations of the Second Vatican Council.